top of page

 Digital eye strain encompasses a range of symptoms that occur after extended screen use.
 These symptoms may include:

-Eye Fatigue: Feeling tired or strained eyes after prolonged screen use.
+Eye fatigue: Feeling tired or strained eyes after prolonged screen use.

-Blurry Vision: Difficulty focusing or experiencing blurred vision, especially after staring at screens for a long time.
+Blurry vision: Difficulty focusing or experiencing blurred vision, especially after staring at screens for a long time.

 Headaches: Persistent headaches, often originating from eye strain.

-Dry Eyes: Reduced blinking while staring at screens can lead to dry, irritated eyes.
+Dry eyes: Reduced blinking while staring at screens can lead to dry, irritated eyes.

 Tips for Reducing Digital Eye Strain

-Adjust Screen Settings: Position your screen at arm's length and adjust brightness, contrast, and font size for comfortable viewing.
+Adjust screen settings: Position your screen at arm's length and adjust brightness, contrast, and font size for comfortable viewing.

-Use Blue Light Filters: Consider using blue light filters on screens or wearing blue light-blocking glasses to reduce exposure to harmful blue light emitted by digital devices.
+Use blue light filters: Consider using blue light filters on screens or wearing blue light-blocking glasses to reduce exposure to harmful blue light emitted by digital devices.

-Blink Frequently: Remind yourself to blink regularly to keep your eyes moist and prevent dryness.
+Blink frequently: Remind yourself to blink regularly to keep your eyes moist and prevent dryness.

 Importance of Eye Exams for Screen Users